Dabido11/Mono-Calibration/README.md

 ## Releases and Publishing Work
 We will publish the concepts by mid-winter or late-spring.
 These are Australian seasons, don't forget!
 You can find our current releases from v0.1 (beta) all the way to present.

+## Will this stay as a concept?
+Yes, until we get programmers and artists for it.